jhelsby/jlox-notes/sections/6_control-flow.md

 * `while` and `for` loops.

-This won't take long - and once we're done, our language will be Turing-complete!

 As with [the previous section](/sections/5_statements-and-state.md), this doesn't require many concepts that we haven't seen already in Sections 2-4.
 So I'll keep it brief unless there's something worth expanding on.

 ## Conditional Execution